rivapereira/career-buddy/log_bugs.md

 * **User ID:** Should say: `No signup needed`
 * **Step Completion:** Should be a dropdown of roadmap steps, not free-text

+  Status -> Removed step completion so we're good here, its a check list per week now.
+Course is like that and User ID is now implied

 ### ✅ 9.
 Calendar Button is Confusing

 * **Fix:** Hide button if `is_headless()` is True
 * Disable until valid `user_id` and `goal` are entered

+* STATUS -> In process

 ### ✅ 10.
 Mark Step Input Field Misleading

 * **Problem:** Users ask why it’s a text input at all
 * **Fix:** Use dropdown or checkbox for visual roadmap items only
+* Status-> removed

 ### ✅ 11.
 No Visual Loading Feedback